raku-community-modules/Net-LibIDN2/README.md

   * **Net::LibIDN2.to_ascii_8z**(Str *$input*, Int *$flags*, Int *$code* is rw --> Str)

 Converts a UTF8 encoded string *$input* to ASCII and returns the output. *$code*, if provided, is assigned to *IDN2_OK* on success, or another error code otherwise.
+Requires LibIDN2 v2.0.0 or greater.

   * **Net::LibIDN2.to_unicode_8z8z**(Str *$input* --> Str)